Teukolsky on slowly-rotating Kerr-de Sitter in the vanishing $\Lambda$ limit: Abstract

 \section{Abstract}

-We prove energy, Morawetz and $r^p$-weighted estimates for solutions to the Teukolsky equation set on a slowly-rotating Kerr-de Sitter background.
+As a first step towards resolving a vanishing cosmological constant black hole stability conjecture, we prove energy, Morawetz and $r^p$-weighted estimates for solutions to the Teukolsky equations on a slowly-rotating Kerr-de Sitter background, which we derive using an extension of the non-integrable formalism of \cite{giorgiWaveEquationsEstimates2024}.
 The main feature of our estimates is their uniformity with respect to the cosmological constant $\La>0$ (thus allowed to tend to $0$), while they hold on the whole domain of outer communications, extending up to $r\sim \La^{-\half}$.
 As an application of our result, we recover well-known corresponding estimates for solutions to Teukolsky on a slowly-rotating Kerr background in the limit $\La\to 0$.